graphology/graphology/docs/utilities.md

 >>> true
 ```

+*Arguments*

+* **options** <span class="code">[object]</span>: options to merge to create a slightly different graph.
+Note that those options will be validated to ensure that created graph is an "upgrade" and so no information can be lost.
+For instance, a mixed graph can be created from a directed one, but the reverse is not true.

 ## #.nullCopy

 Returns a null copy, i.e. a copy of the graph without nodes nor edges, of the current instance while retaining the type & the options of the graph.